Oracle Database Auditing

 Organizations often store confidential business data such as customer records, credit card information, financial details, and more in Oracle Database servers.
 Such data repositories are often the target of both internal and external security breaches.
 Any compromise of such sensitive data can gravely tarnish customer's trust on the organization.
 Hence, database security is a high priority for any IT administrator.
 To ensure database security, it is important to audit Oracle Database servers.
 This can be achieved with Oracle Database log analysis, as logs are the best source of detailed information on the server activity and events.

-EventLog Analyzer is the perfect reporting tool for Oracle Database, and facilitates auditing and monitoring with its out-of-the-box reports and alerts.
+EventLog Analyzer is the perfect auditing and reporting tool for Oracle Database, and facilitates auditing and monitoring with its out-of-the-box reports and alerts.
 The Oracle audit reports cover several areas, such as:

 - User activity in database